linqingfan/router_frps/README.md

 + After changing the domain IP address, it takes some time to propagate to the internet.
 Always ping the domain name to check if the ip is correct e.g. ping wjrouter.mooo.com
 + After the domain name IP has been verified, REBOOT the frpc machine i.e. the server

+# Dynamic IP Propagation
+When IP is updated in afraid.org, the IP may take sometime to propagate.
+To speed up the propagation, visit https://developers.google.com/speed/public-dns/cache and key rpoly.mooo.com and flush cache may speed up the propagation